• Home

 13. Extinguish Fires.
 What I read is that as the baking soda heats up, it gives off carbon dioxide, smothering the flames.

-14. Keep brushes and combs clean by washing with a solution of 1 tsp. baking soda to a cup of water.
+14. Keep brushes and combs clean by washing them with a solution of 1 tsp. baking soda to a cup of water.
 Rinse and dry.

 15. Clean crayons off the walls.
 Apply baking soda to a slightly wet cloth and rub lightly.
 Wipe off with a clean, dry cloth.